-The Co-Chair of the Firm’s Intellectual Property Group and a member of the Fashion, Luxury & Retail and FinTech Groups, Scott has more than 20 years of experience representing high-profile clients in all types of intellectual property matters.
+The co-chair of the Firm’s Intellectual Property Group and a member of the Fashion, Luxury & Retail and FinTech Groups, Scott has 20+ years of experience representing high-profile clients in all types of intellectual property matters.
 Whether devising unique strategies to provide maximum international trademark protection, searching and clearing new global brands on a rushed timeline, reviewing new marketing programs, or advising on risks with respect to social media marketing, Scott gets the job done efficiently and cost-effectively so his clients can get back to business.

 Scott’s in-depth U.S. and international trademark prosecution experience allows him to help clients manage, grow, and protect their trademark portfolios.
 From clearing a new mark in multiple jurisdictions, registering it with the relevant trademark offices, policing it against infringers and defending a client’s use from threat of attack, through resolving potential conflicts before it reaches litigation, Scott deftly tackles any trademark-related issue.